-The final TTC value for the internal Italian borders is computed as the minimum value between the TTC value defined according to the above mentioned procedure and the maximum acceptable TTC value defined by the Italian TSO according to Article 7(7) of the GRIT CCM to take into account the result of the dynamic assessment.
-For sake of clarity Italian TSO shall perform the dynamic assessment by the mean of proper tools developed by the TSO itself on the basis of the wide academic bibliography on the dynamic of the electricity systems: a reference text for further investigation is Electric power systems vol.3 Dynamic behaviour, stability and emergency controls by Roberto Marconato.
+The final TTC value for the internal Italian borders is computed as the minimum value between the TTC value defined according to the above-mentioned procedure and the maximum acceptable TTC value defined by the Italian TSO according to Article 7(7) of the GRIT CCM to consider the result of the dynamic assessment.
+For sake of clarity Italian TSO shall perform the dynamic assessment by the mean of proper tools developed by the TSO itself based on the wide academic bibliography on the dynamic of the electricity systems: a reference text for further investigation is Electric power systems vol.3 Dynamic behavior, stability and emergency controls by Roberto Marconato.